BSidesMUC/BSidesMunich2024/_talks/002-08_3NQ8D3_beyond-manual-enhancing-and-scaling-security-with-automation.md

 speakers:
 - bio: "Software engineer turned security expert with over 10 years of experience.\r\nExtensive expertise in cloud-native security, with hands-on experience across a wide range of security topics.
-From security reviews, to implementing security infrastructure and tooling all the way to security consulting."
+From implementing security infrastructure and tooling all the way to security consulting."
   handle: false
   name: Christian Bauer
   photo: ''